 Distance Learning Off-line is a mode of delivery that does not require online participation.
 You do not have to come to campus.
-Instead, you will follow the directions given in the course syllabus, complete and submit your assignment and take your exams by the deadlines given in the class calendar, and contact the instructor if you have any questions, comments, or concerns.
+You will need to follow the directions given in the course syllabus.
+Complete and submit your assignment and take your exams by the deadlines given in the class calendar, and contact the instructor if you have any questions, comments, or concerns.
 You can usually submit your assignments and exams through e-mail, postal mail, or in person.

 Course materials may be available through the internet, but they can also be mailed to you if you prefer.
 Contact your instructor for individual course requirements.